Analyzing your prompt, please hold on...

 const imageUrl = path.join(dataDir, "logo.jpg");

-// Get the picture into the streams.
+// Get the picture into a stream.

 const imageData = fs.readFileSync(imageUrl);

-// Get an excel file path in a variable.
+// Get an Excel file path in a variable.

 const filePath = path.join(dataDir, "book1.xls");

-// Get the file into the streams.
+// Get the file into a stream.

 const objectData = fs.readFileSync(filePath);

-// Add an Ole object into the worksheet with the image
+// Add an OLE object into the worksheet with the image

-// Shown in MS Excel.
+// shown in MS Excel.

 sheet.getOleObjects().add(14, 3, 200, 220, imageData);

-// Set embedded ole object data.
+// Set embedded OLE object data.

 sheet.getOleObjects().get(0).setObjectData(objectData);

-// Save the excel file
+// Save the Excel file

 workbook.save(path.join(dataDir, "output.out.xls"));